OfficialLambdax/_storageS-UDF/README.md

 - Slow when checking the existence of a Element

 The Assign/Eval Method.
-Functions that begin with _storageOL are tied to this method.
+Functions that begin with _storageGL are tied to this method.

 Pros
 - Very fast when checking the existence of a element